-These symbols, adopted by the organisation that represented Greater Europe', also became those of Small Europe'.
+These symbols, adopted by the organisation that represented 'Greater Europe', also became those of 'Small Europe'.
 For it was at the Milan European Council held in June 1985 that the Heads of State or Government of the Ten approved the adoption of these symbols as the official emblems of the European Communities.
 They also agreed to establish Europe Day.
 The adoption of a motto and a common currency came later.
 In 2004, the Treaty establishing a Constitution for Europe recognised all of these as official symbols of the European Union.

-This Special File outlines the background to the adoption of the symbols of the European Union and explains their meaning.
-It has been compiled with the invaluable help and cooperation of Carlo Curti Gialdino, Professor of International Law at the University of Rome La Sapienza' and former Legal Secretary at the Court of Justice of the European Communities (1982-2000), whom we should like to thank most sincerely.
+Published in October 2011, this subject file is a new edition of a 'Special File' that was first published in the European NAvigator digital library (www.ena.lu) in May 2006.
+It outlines the background to the adoption of the symbols of the European Union and explains their meaning.
+It was compiled with the invaluable help and cooperation of Carlo Curti Gialdino, Professor of International Law at the University of Rome 'La Sapienza' and former Legal Secretary at the Court of Justice of the European Communities (1982-2000).
+We extend our sincere thanks and appreciation to him.